Notre Dame Cathedral

 Visiting Notre Dame

-Due to the fire that took place in 2019, the Notre Dame Cathedral is closed to the public until reconstruction work is completed.
+Due to the fire that took place on 15th April 2019, the Notre Dame Cathedral is closed to the public until reconstruction work is completed.
 Although the cathedral is scheduled to reopen its doors at the end of 2024, it's currently not possible to visit the cathedral or access the square.

 The crypt